Provide Responsible Service of Alcohol (SIT Unit)

 Subjects you can Study

 Sell or serve alcohol responsibly; Assist customers to drink within appropriate limits; Assess alcohol affected customers and identify those to whom sale or service must be refused; Refuse to provide alcohol.

 About Tactical Training (Australia) Pty LtdEstablished in 1990, Tactical Training (Australia) Pty Ltd is a Registered Training Organisation.
-Tactical Training delivers across the Security, Fire Warden, First Aid, Conflict, Risk Management, and Investigations specialising in customised training solutions for organisations and provision of professional consultation services in emergency management, public safety and risk management.
+Tactical Training delivers across the Security, Fire Warden, First Aid, Security Screening (airport, mailroom, general security), Conflict, Aggressive Clients, Risk Management, and Investigations specialising in customised training solutions for organisations and provision of professional consultation services in emergency management, public safety and risk management.
 It focuses on employment skills and delivers full-time and part-time certificate courses in all aspects of the security industry.
-The provider was the recipient of the 2006 and 2008 National ASIAL Award winner for training excellence.
+The provider was the recipient of the 2006 and 2008 National ASIAL Award winner for training excellence and finalist in Australia's Inaugural Outstanding Security Performance Awards (OSPA's) 2015 and 2016.
 RTO code: 2292